Nashville Cost of Living: What You Really Need to Budget (2026)

 nashville cost of living

-One clear way to size up Nashville’s cost of living is to look at typical monthly expenses: expect about $1,660 for a one‑bedroom rent (neighborhoods vary), roughly $335 for utilities and connectivity, $1,200 for groceries, and around $60 for a mid‑range meal for two; add average health insurance of $560 plus doctor and dental visits (about $130 and $106 respectively).
+Here’s what a typical month looks like in Nashville: about $1,660 for a one-bedroom, roughly $335 for utilities and connectivity, $1,200 for groceries, and around $60 for a mid-range dinner for two.
+Add average health insurance of $560, plus doctor visits (about $130) and dental visits (about $106).

 Housing: Rent, Home Prices, and Neighborhood Differences